2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/data/content-types.md

 Each [Entity](xref:Specs.Data.Entities) has many fields, some containing text, numbers etc. The fields an Entity can have is defined in the **Content-Type**, so each Entity is like a record of that type.
 The Content-Type will define what fields exist, what is required and what order the fields will appear in when editing the item.

+#### Identity of a Content Type: Name and StaticName

+Each content-type has a _Name_, which is nice for a human to read, use and program with.
+There is a second identifier called _StaticName_ which is usually a GUID, but in rare cases it's a string like `App-Settings`.
+This identifier is used internally - for example when a View references a Content-Type.

 #### Storage
 Most Content-Types are stored in the database, including all the Content-Types in your App.
 Special global Content-Types are stored in the file system.
-They are called [](xref:Specs.Data.FileBasedContentTypes)
+These are called [](xref:Specs.Data.FileBasedContentTypes)

 #### Metadata of Content-Types and Attributes
 Both the Content-Type and Attributes can have _Metadata_ providing more information about them.